 Offenders, who meet the requirements for registration and lack a fixed residence, must register where they plan to stay with the Sheriff in the county of their occupancy within three (3) business days of release or moving to a new county or within three (3) business days after ceasing to have a fixed residence.
 If offenders who lack a fixes address enter a different county and stay there for more than 24 hours, they must register in that county.
-They must also report in person to the Sheriff of the county where they are registered on a weekly basis.
-The weekly report will be on a day specified by the country Sheriff's office, and shall occur during normal business hours.
+They must also report in person to the Sheriff of the country Sheriff's office, and shall occur during normal business hours.
 The person must keep an accurate accounting of where he or she stays during the week and provide it to the county Sheriff upon request.
 The lack of a fixed address is a factor that may be considered in determining the sex offender risk level.
 The lack of a fixed address also makes an offender subject to disclosure to the public at large.